 UICSL serves, on average 5,587 patients in Clinical Health and Behavioral Health per year.
 Our target population includes areas where approximately 26.3% of community members live at or below 150% of the Federal Poverty Level, and where 25.7% of residents do not have health insurance.

 Get to know our Nurse Practitioner Danielle Puri, APRN

 “I decided to become a nurse practitioner after I spent a year working with amazing nurses in Haiti after the 2010 earthquake.
 I completed my graduate studies in Seattle, WA and worked for 3 years as a primary care provider for a community health clinic in the Pacific Northwest.
 I moved to Salt Lake City last year and have loved my time here!
 I feel so lucky to be part of a team here at the Urban Indian Center that prioritizes not only physical health, but behavioral health, diet, exercise and culture.
 I’m excited to continue getting to know our clients and helping them meet their health goals.”

 Native Americans have been the most undercounted Racial group in the United States.
 After 100 years of being unheard and undercounted we have made it onto the CENSUS 2020 as a “race.”
 To be counted means we get supported by Federal Dollars to increase support in our healthcare, public education, housing, community development, & much more!
-On April 1st 2020 Click on the U.S. Census 2020 Button above to start getting counted this year!
+Click on the U.S. Census 2020 Button above to start getting counted this year!